 After registering for classes, students can locate information on required and recommended books for their classes through myWNC, by visiting the campus bookstore, or online.
 Students visiting the bookstore in person are encouraged to bring a printed copy of their class schedule.

 Western Nevada College reserves the right to cancel classes in which there is insufficient enrollment.

 Students are expected to attend all classes for which they have registered.
-The instructor may fail any student when the student has an excessive number of absences as identified in the course syllabus.
-In general, if a student misses a number of hours greater than the number of unites to be earned in the course, this may be considered excessive.
+An instructor may fail any student when the student has an excessive number of absences as identified in the course syllabus.
+In general, if a student misses a number of hours greater than the number of units to be earned in the course, this may be considered excessive.

 Students are encouraged to keep their email address, address and phone number current in myWNC.
-A change or correction to a name, birthdate, or social security requires submission of a Personal Identification Change form with documentation to Admissions and Records.
+A change or correction to a name, birthdate, or Social Security number requires submission of a Personal Identification Change form with documentation to Admissions and Records.